Skip to content

 Get in touch

-If you have completed the research but don’t want to send in the application, contact your local BHS Access Field Officer and they will help.
+If you have completed the research but don’t want to send in the application in your own name, contact your local BHS Access Field Officer and they may be able to help.

 Our friendly Access Team are always on hand to offer advice and guidance and can be contacted by email: access@bhs.org.uk or by phone: 02476 840515